Andy Scott (guitarist): Andy Scott's Sweet (1985—)

 In 1985 Scott and Tucker re-formed Sweet with new members Paul Day (ex-Iron Maiden) on lead vocals, Phil Lanzon (ex-Grand Prix now with Uriah Heep) on keyboards, and Mal McNulty (ex-Weapon) on bass.
 This band became "Andy Scott's Sweet" following Tucker's departure in 1991.

 Andy Scott's Sweet have released six albums, A (1992), The Answer (1995), Sweetlife (2002), New York Connection (2012), Isolation Boulevard (2020) and Full Circle (2024).
-Scott has stated that Full Circle is too be the last studio album they put out.
+Scott has stated that Full Circle was to be the last studio album they put out.

 For the 50th anniversary of the bands forming in 2018, Scott tried to do a reunion gig with Priest but this never happened.

-Scott announced in 2024 that the band would embark on their final tour in Australia as he wanted to cut back on how far he was travelling.
-Scott had to miss out on the Australian farewell as well as the remaining 2024 dates due to an undisclosed illness that included severe pain and being unable to even walk that he first experienced in Hamburg, Germany.
+Scott announced in 2024 that the band would embark on their final tour in Australia, as he wanted to cut back on how far he was travelling.
+Scott had to miss out on the Australian farewell, as well as the remaining 2024 dates, due to an undisclosed illness that included severe pain and being unable to even walk, that he first experienced in Hamburg, Germany.
 Scott resumed touring in early 2025.

 Other work

 In July 2010, Scott appeared in UK television adverts for the insurance company VanCompare.com.
 Three adverts were in circulation, featuring "Fox on the Run", "Love Is Like Oxygen", and "Action".

 Scott was a main organiser of the first charity Rock Against Cancer concert in All Cannings, Wiltshire, in May 2012, which was headlined by Brian May, The Boomtown Rats, and Midge Ure.
 Concerts are still ongoing, in which Scott still plays an active role.

-Since the death of Steve Priest in June 2020, Andy is the last surviving original member of the Sweet.

 Personal life

 Scott has a son, Damian (born 1972) from his first marriage, who is now a sound engineer for The Sweet.
 Scott married his second wife, Maddy, in 1988.
 She left him in 2004 after his absence on a long tour of Australia.
 He has since remarried.
-When not touring Scott enjoys playing sports and Fly fishing.
+When not touring Scott enjoys playing sports and fly fishing.

-Scott lives in a converted barn at All Cannings, in the Vale of Pewsey, Wiltshire which he bought for £100,000 and renovated for £300,000.
+Scott lives in a converted barn at All Cannings, in the Vale of Pewsey, Wiltshire, which he bought for £100,000 and renovated for £300,000.

 In September 2009, Scott was diagnosed with prostate cancer; following treatment, he was in remission.